s890u/Chamlon/README.md

 ## Security Notes

 - The server's long-term identity key is stored in `server_static.key` (auto-generated on first run). **Keep this file private.**
-- The NAT output interface is currently hardcoded in `tun.c`.
-If your server's public interface is not `enp0s3`, edit `setup_nat()` accordingly before building.
 - Chamlon uses only [libsodium](https://libsodium.org) for all cryptographic operations.

 ---